WebDev-Ayush/aamir-khan-website/README.md

+﻿# Your "OWN LAYOUTS" Site
-﻿# a website for diflexia kids for riviewing clone the project using command "git clone" command and find static - html - Dashboard.html and then by running it you will get our project made for OCD kids we have had given setup permissions for ui elements, topography, layouts, forms and etc.
+for riviewing clone the project using command "git clone" command and find static - html - Dashboard.html and then by running it you will get our project made for OCD kids we have had given setup permissions for ui elements, topography, layouts, forms and etc.